mcci-catena/docker-iot-dashboard/README.md

 2. admin script to show roles and maintain the htpasswd
 3. add the auto-update cron script -- right now you have to restart in order to get the SSL certs updated.
 Not a big deal, as the patches-requiring-reboot interval is shorter than the life of the certs, but still, this should be fixed.
 4. Switch to [phusion](https://github.com/phusion/baseimage-docker) for the base inmage, instead of ubuntu.
 5. add a safety check, so that a manual launch without running the configuration script will cause things to display a useful message and shut down.
+At that point, we can make `TTN_DASHBOARD_DATA` mandatory, and set it to `/var/lib` by default.
 6. providue suitable intial files for Grafana and NodeRed, assuming Catena-4450 sensor node.
-7. the intial script should prompt for the data base naem.
+7. the intial script should prompt for the data base name.

 ## Acknowledgements
 This builds on work done by Johan Stokking of [The Things Network](www.thethingsnetwork.org) for the staging environment.
 Additional adaptation done by Terry Moore of [MCCI](www.mcci.com).